ceceliacreates/holiday-wish-list/README.md

   - URL
   - Note
 - Methods
-  - Add (sends input as a post request to '/api/add' endpoint)
+  - Add (sends input as a post request to '/api/add' endpoint, then upon successful response appends item to wish list)
   - Edit (sends ID + Edit input fields as put request to '/api/edit' endpoint)
   - Delete (receives ID and sends ID as delete request to 'api/delete' endpoint)
   - Validate (checks that required field(s) is/are not null and have a length of at least 1 then returns boolean)